-The weighting structure for base 2010 is compiled by taking information from the Industrial Companies Survey and the Industrial Products Survey, referring to year 2010, which provide information regarding turnover by branch of activity and product.
-Subsequently, this structure has been updated to the year 2012, using the information from the IPRI.
+The weighting structure for base 2010 is compiled by taking information from the Industrial Companies Survey, referring to year 2010, which provides information regarding turnover by branch of activity and product, and for some activities, by product, and of the SSPI.
+This structure was subsequently updated to the year 2012, using SSPI information.

-Thus, the reference period of the weightings will be December 2012, during the first year, and December of the year immediately prior in subsequent ones, since weightings will be updated annually, using the latest information available from the Industrial Companies Survey and the evolution of prices of the IPRI.
+Thus, the reference period of the weightings will be the last quarter of 2012, during the first year, and the last quarter of the year immediately prior in subsequent ones, since weightings will be updated annually, using the latest information available from the Annual Services Survey and the SSPI.